NickMcConnell/AngbandPlus/porting readme.txt

 spells3.c
 effects.c

 If you _do_ compile for another system, please email me the makefile at valis@oook.cz.
-Also, if you could upload your compile to clockwork (if there hasn't been a copy of your systems compile already uploaded), and email me to let me know, so I can post a copy of your compile on my web page. :-)
+Also, if you could upload your compile to thangorodrim (if there hasn't been a copy of your systems compile already uploaded), and email me to let me know, so I can post a copy of your compile on my web page. :-)

 I can't tell everyone how much I appreciate all the help that has been given to me with this project.
 And how thankful I am for everyone's continued patience as I learn C.